 We do not require that a could explain relation $(h_j, h_i) \in X$ be interpretable as material implication or logical entailment, as is sometimes the case in other treatments of abduction (Aliseda, 2006; Kakas, Kowalski, & Toni, 1992).
-Instead, we suppose that hypotheses represent possible causal relations $(h_i$ is a possible cause of h_i).
+Instead, we suppose that hypotheses represent possible causal relations $(h_j \text{ is a possible cause of } h_i)$.
+Furthermore, these causal relations are not necessarily predictive.
+It is not presumed that h_j is a sufficient condition for h_i .

 In order to experimentally evaluate abductive reasoning and metareasoning across different problem domains, we separate the problem domain from the reasoning system.
 The system architecture is shown in Figure 1.
-This leads to another definition.
+A problem domain is defined as follows.

-Definition 3.2.
-A problem domain M provides two functions, OBSERVE and GENERATEHYPOTHE-SES.
+Definition 2.2.
+A problem domain M is an opaque structure such that the functions OBSERVE and GENERATEHYPOTHESES are defined as follows.

-$$OBSERVE(M, F) = (H{reports}, P)$$ (1)
+$$OBSERVE(M, F) = (H{reports}, P, I).$$ (1)